 CEPF Cohort Two Grantees

 In August 2012, CEPF made its second round of grant awards.
 The grants support eight organizations with the potential to positively impact education policy reform in California.
 A total of $3.1 million was awarded.
-Each grantee received a three-year, general operating support grant and will receive technical and capacity-building assistance throughout the life of the grant.

-CEPF's Second Cohort of Grantees Includes:
+CEPF's Second Cohort of Grantees Included:

 CEPF Cohort One Grantees

-CEPF's First Cohort of Grantees Includes:
+CEPF's First Cohort of Grantees Included: